MdPrantoSikder/bangla-news-aggregator/README.md

-# Bangla News Aggregator with AI Summarization
+# Bangla News Aggregator with AI Summarization.

 A web application that aggregates news from major Bangladeshi news sources, uses AI to detect when multiple sites cover the same story, and generates